 - Minimum Grade and GPA policy

 a.
-Students must maintain a 3.0 GPA in Education majors.
+Students in the BA/M.Ed. and BS/M.Ed. programs must maintain a 3.0 GPA in Education majors.
 An overall GPA of 3.0 is required, but if students earn under a grade of B in an Education course, then they will be subject to the grade policy in the appropriate BA/M.Ed. or BS/M.Ed. program.

 b.
 In order to progress into the practicum/internship, students must earn a grade of B or better in each methods course, and in the case of Elementary and Early Childhood candidates, EDC406 Literacy Development II.